 Gastric Bypass Surgery

-Gastric bypass is the most common and one of the most successful weight loss surgeries performed in the U.S. In fact, studies have shown that the average person who has gastric bypass surgery will loss of between 65 and 70 percent of excess body weight within the first year after the procedure.
+Gastric bypass is one of the most successful weight loss surgeries performed in the U.S. In fact, studies have shown that the average person who has gastric bypass surgery may loss of between 65 and 70 percent of excess body weight after the procedure.
 When combined with lifestyle changes, gastric bypass is often the catalyst a patient needs to achieve and maintain a healthy weight for life.

 Frequently Asked Questions